adam-weber/senior/README.md

 Directory Structure
 ---
 * pi - code that runs on the pi end
-* cypruss - code that runs on the cyprus via PSOC
+* cypress - code that runs on the cypress via PSOC

 **Team Members**
 * Henry Kipke